Infant Perinatal Mental Health

 What is Infant Perinatal Mental Health?

 Having a baby is a big life event, and it's natural to experience a range of emotions and reactions during and after your pregnancy.
-If you are in the Sydney, NSW area in Australia, and are looking for the best family psychiatrist who specialises in infant perinatal mental health, come to Dolphin Tribe.
+If you are in the Eastwood, NSW area in Australia, and are looking for a psychotherapist who specializes in infant perinatal mental health, come to Dolphin Tribe.
 At Dolphin Tribe, our Infant & Perinatal Psychiatrist, Dr. Makielan, has extensive experience in Infant and Perinatal mental health.
-Dr. Makielan can provide complete assessment and intervention for women who have mental health issues from pregnancy and through to two years postpartum.
+Dr. Makielan is a psychotherapist who can provide complete assessment and intervention for women who have mental health issues from pregnancy and through to two years postpartum.
 She can also help with parent-child attachment issues.
-When it comes to infant perinatal mental health, she is the best family psychiatrist in the Sydney area.
+When it comes to infant perinatal mental health, she is the best psychotherapist in the Eastwood area.

 Contact her or learn more today at https://www.dolphintribe.com.au/